kennysmithed/oels2022UoB/practical_session2.md

 A couple of things to note here.
 - My `choices` are set to `[]` (an empty array), which means the participant cannot provide a response (there are no buttons shown on screen) - that's fine, since we just want them to watch and learn on these observation trials.
+- Because there are no `choices` the participant can't end the trial - we control thje trial duration with the `trial_duration` parameter (which is in ms).
 - The `stimulus` parameter points to a particular image file, in the `images` folder, which you will see matches the directory structure I am using.
 Keeping your stimuli separate from your code keeps things nice and neat and is essential if you are building an experiment with hundreds or thousands of stimuli - you don't want to be scrolling through all of those hunting for a single javascript file every time you need to edit your code.
 - I am using the `prompt` to show the label beneath the object.
 The Ferdinand paper shows the label *above* the object, but there is no built-in jsPsych plugin that does that, so rather than hacking about with the plugin code I am just showing the label underneath - editing the plugin to reposition the prompt is easy, but it surely doesn't matter whether the prompt is above or below the image so we'll stick with the default!